Every journey is unique…

 Over the years I have attended intensive yoga workshops and additional teacher trainings with a diverse array of inspiring teachers (contact me if you wish to see a list of teachers and courses attended) and spent much time in India, tapping into the source of yoga, notably Mysore, the birthplace of ashtanga and vinyasa-based yoga styles.
 I have led numerous retreats and workshops around the world, including specialist yoga retreats for surfers in Morocco and snowboarders and skiiers in France, and yoga, bodywork and shamanism retreats in Mexico.
 I am passionate about tailoring my teaching to meet the needs of different students, and truly believe that yoga can help and heal everyone, whether you’re a premium athlete or are trying yoga for the first time on your 80th birthday!

 When not on the mat, I can often be found communing with wildlife (I have worked as a professional ecologist alongside yoga for many years, although this side of my work is transforming into something more aligned to deep nature connection currently) or travelling the globe to explore this crazy beautiful planet whenever I get the chance.
-I also love writing, dancing like a nutter and singing at the top of my voice.
+I also love writing, dancing, making music in community and singing.
 Bodywork, embodiment and the healing power of touch feel very important to me and I am a qualified Thai yoga masseuse and initiated in the Usui Shiki Ryoho form of reiki healing.
 I also put on occasional conscious dance events for the local community.

 I live in the remote mountains of central Portugal in a mostly off-grid valley full of different projects, which all share the common aim of living sustainably and wisely with mother Earth and each other in collaborative meta-community.